WPPT (TV)

 WPPT (channel 35) is a PBS member television station in Philadelphia, Pennsylvania, United States.
-It is owned by the Lehigh Valley Public Telecommunications Corporation alongside to Allentown-licensed fellow PBS member WLVT-TV (channel 39).
+It is owned by Lehigh Valley Public Media alongside Allentown-licensed fellow PBS member WLVT-TV (channel 39).
 As WYBE, the station's transmitter was located in the Roxborough section of Philadelphia; in 2018, it entered into a channel sharing agreement with Allentown-based independent station WFMZ-TV (channel 69) and began operating from WFMZ's transmitter on South Mountain near Allentown.

 WYBE's main channel was previously carried in the New York City television market on the 66.4 digital subchannel of West Milford, New Jersey–licensed MHz WorldView affiliate WNYJ-TV.

 History

 Prior uses of channel 35 in Philadelphia

 The UHF channel 35 allocation in Philadelphia was first used by WHYY-TV in 1957.
 However, it was obvious by then that a UHF station was not nearly enough to serve a market that stretched from the Lehigh Valley to the north to the Jersey Shore in the south.
-In 1963, WHYY moved its call letters and programming to VHF channel 12, licensed to nearby Wilmington, Delaware.
+In 1963, WHYY moved its call sign and programming to VHF channel 12, licensed to nearby Wilmington, Delaware.
 Metropolitan Philadelphia Educational Radio and Television, owner of WHYY, continued to operate channel 35 as WUHY-TV, using it mostly to air instructional programming on weekdays (outside of designated legal and administrative holidays) during the school year.
 WUHY-TV was the first station in the world to broadcast Sesame Street during a week of test broadcasts in July 1969.
 A slightly-retooled version of the show made its national premiere on National Educational Television (NET) four months later in November 1969.

-By 1975, WHYY had stopped operating the UHF station, and eventually returned its license to the Federal Communications Commission (FCC).
+By 1975, WHYY had stopped operating the UHF station, and its license was canceled effective August 31, 1976.
 In the 1980s, the channel 35 frequency was used by W35AB, a translator relaying Univision programming from New York City's WXTV, while the FCC evaluated applications for a new permanent licensee.
 The translator ultimately moved to channel 28 and evolved into WFPA-CD, the Philadelphia outlet for Univision sister network UniMás, following Univision's acquisition of full-power station WUVP.